Toyota bZ4X Review & Prices

 Boot space

 Fold the seats down and there’s a gap between the main boot area and the seats, so if you’re pushing longer items through they snag here and need a wiggle to get into place.
-There’s no load lip though, so getting things in and out isn’t too troublesome.
+There’s no load lip though, so getting things in and out isn’t too troublesome, and the boot space has a very rectangular shape which makes it easy to fill.

 Interior style, infotainment and accessories